boucadair/WG-Charters/dnsop.md

 # Discussion for the WG

-This maintenance work might be offloaded to a dedicated WG, likely in the INT area, so that DNSOPS focuses on operational matters.
+The protocol maintenance work might be offloaded to a dedicated WG, likely in the INT area, so that DNSOPS focuses on operational matters.
 Such split might be considered when DELEG has finished it work.
 A WG rechartering might be considered in due time.

 Do we need mention that plan in the Charter itself or not?